seanbaxter/DirectXShaderCompiler/docs/CodeGenerator.rst

 instruction.
 The method ``MachineOperand::isDef()`` informs if that registers is being defined.

-We will call physical registers present in the LLVM bitcode before register allocation *pre-colored registers*.
+We will call physical registers present in the LLVM37 bitcode before register allocation *pre-colored registers*.
 Pre-colored registers are used in many different situations, for instance, to pass parameters of functions calls, and to store results of particular instructions.
 There are two types of pre-colored